xversial/Foundation-Platform/README.md

 Platform
 =================

 Platform is an application base, a bootstrap for Laravel.
 The fundamentals + a few essentials that allow you to focus on the features that make your application unique.
-It's well documented, feature awesome, open source, and always free.
+It's well documented, feature awesome, and open source.

 * Authentication & Authorization by Sentry
 * Social Authentication (OAuth, OAuth 2)